 Seiling is a tiny city located in the state of Oklahoma.
 With a population of 813 people and just one neighborhood, Seiling is the 249th largest community in Oklahoma.

-Seiling is a blue-collar town, with 40.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seiling is generally considered to be a blue-collar town.
+40.85% of the Seiling workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seiling is a city of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Seiling who work in management occupations (17.07%), office and administrative support (10.37%), and sales jobs (9.76%).

 The percentage of adults in Seiling who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Seiling have a bachelor's degree or advanced degree.